 The Migration Policy and Advocacy Fellows program is a flexible 15-credit academic program for selected students interested in immersing themselves in the complex issues of migration right here in Northern Virginia.
-This semester-long undergraduate program is based at Mason Arlington campus and combines classroom , online, and experiential learning to explore the cultural, political, economic, and linguistic dimensions of the migrant's experience.
+This semester-long undergraduate program is based at Mason Square campus (Arlington) and combines classroom and experiential learning to explore the cultural, political, economic, and personal dimensions of the migration experience.

 Migration Policy and Advocacy Fellows will make up a small cohort of 15-20 students all interested in the complex challenges of understanding the migrant experience through an interdisciplinary lens.
 The smaller classes allow for more student discussion and an opportunity to work closely with faculty and fellow students.